Kapernikov/skaffold-helm-tutorial/README.md

 ## Software requirements

-> **Note**: If you work on a remomte machine provided by Kapernikov, the software requirements are already ok, so no need to do anything here!
+> **Note**: If you work on a remote machine provided by Kapernikov, the software requirements are already ok, so no need to do anything here!

 This tutorial assumes the use of linux.
 You can also use a virtual machine on windows or WSL2 (avoid WSL1, it won't work).
 For WSL2, you need to take into account some caveats.
 See specific instructions [here](README-WSL2.md).